pashmaklang/pashmak/doc/02_functions/00_functions.md

 ('hello', 100, False)
 ```

-If you put only a single variable as argument and put a `*` before variable name, like `*$args`, All of arguments will be passed as a tuple(list) to the function.
+If you put only a single variable as argument and put a `*` before variable name, like `*$args`, All of arguments will be passed as a tuple to the function.

 For example: